Redondo Beach via Playa del Rey Line

 The Redondo Beach via Playa del Rey was an interurban railway route of the Pacific Electric.
 It operated between the Hill Street Terminal and Cliffton, south of Redondo Beach, through the company's Western Division.

+The route ran along the coastline of the Santa Monica Bay uninterrupted from Playa Del Rey to the northern edge of the Palos Verdes Peninsula.
+Despite the obvious desirability of the route, which connected all of the beachfront communities to one another and to the urban core, it was mostly never replaced with alternative types of transit.
+Portions of local bus routes run by various local agencies, including Culver CityBus and Beach Cities Transit serve some parts of the former route, but no regular, continuous service exists down the length of the South Bay coastline.
+The former route is, however, mostly traversable by bike since some of the portion along Culver Boulevard has been converted into a bike trail, and the Marvin Braude Bike Trail roughly parallels the former route and in many places runs on the former right of way.

 History

 The route began as the Los Angeles-Hermosa Beach & Redondo Railway Company, which was succeeded quickly by the Los Angeles Pacific Railroad.
 The first train ran from Culver City to Playa del Rey on Sunday, November 9, 1902.
-The Manhattan Beach to Redondo Beach segment was constructed in 1903, and the gap between the two also completed later that year.
+The Manhattan Beach to Redondo Beach segment was constructed in 1903, and the gap between the two was also completed later that year.
 Culver Boulevard, originally called Speedway, was laid out in parallel to the rail line beginning in 1904.

 Circa 1903, "First car leaves 6:40 a.m., last car 11:40 p.m."
 The Los Angeles Pacific depot was located at 316 W. 4th Street.

 The tracks were converted from their original narrow gauge to standard gauge in 1908.
 Los Angeles Pacific built a rail spur for the Los Angeles Motordrome around 1910.

 Pacific Electric acquired the line in 1911.

-Local Manhattan–Redondo service was established for the summer and fall of 1916, and made year round runs from February 1922 to June 1924, extending to Clifton in 1923.
+Local Manhattan–Redondo service was established for the summer and fall of 1916 and made year round runs from February 1922 to June 1924, extending to Clifton in 1923.
 A spur existed from approximately 1920 to 1927 that allowed Barnes Circus trains access to their winter quarters at Barnes City.

 The Palos Verdes Transportation Company began a bus service between Malaga Cove and the Redondo Beach station in 1925.

 On May 5, 1930 service was reduced to a single reverse commute round trip car run to maintain the franchise.
 The route was discontinued after November 18.

 By 1981, no rails remained on the entire route.
 Much of the route in Culver City and West Los Angeles on Culver Boulevard was converted into the Culver Boulevard Median Bike Path.